UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverage weight
 **********************************************************************************************************************************
-It specifies the weight of a coverpoint/cross used when calculating the overall coverage.
+It specifies the weight of a coverpoint used when calculating the overall coverage.
 It must be set at the beginning of the testbench, before sampling any coverage.
 If set to 0, the coverpoint will be excluded from the overall coverage calculation.
 Default value is 1.